Schönbrunn Palace Tickets & Tours

 Schönbrunn Palace facade with tourists in Vienna, Austria, skip-the-line tour.

-• The summer months (June to August) are peak season, and you’ll need to book tickets at least 2 to 3 weeks in advance.
-March to May and September to November offer milder weather and fewer crowds, making them ideal for exploring both the palace and gardens.
-December to February is quieter, with the added bonus of Christmas markets bringing a festive atmosphere despite the chill.
+• Expect peak crowds between June and August; you’ll need to book tickets at least 2 to 3 weeks in advance.
+March to May and September to November offer milder weather and fewer crowds.

 • Weekdays generally offer a calmer experience than weekends, when both locals and tourists flock to the palace and gardens.

-• Mornings right at opening (8:30am) are ideal for exploring the State Rooms with fewer people inside, especially between April and October when tour groups arrive in bulk by mid-morning.
+• Mornings, right at opening (8:30am), are ideal for exploring the State Rooms, especially between April and October when tour groups arrive in bulk by mid-morning.
 If you can’t make it that early, another good window is later in the afternoon, between 3pm and 5pm, when visitor numbers dip again.
-Midday (10am to 2pm) is the busiest period year-round, with queues of up to an hour in summer and around holidays like Christmas and Easter.

 Address: Schönbrunner Schloßstraße 47, 1130 Wien, Austria